LuxImagingAI/DBSegment/README.md

  `-o /Users/mehri.baniasadi/Documents/mr_seg`

-optional: **-mp** path to store the model.
+optional: **-mp** path to store the model that will be downloaded automatically.
 The default is /usr/local/share.

   `-mp /Users/mehri.baniasadi/Documents/models`